NucleusPowered/site-v1/docs/modules/item.md

 ### Setting Item Names

 The `/itemname` command affects the item currently in your hand, and has two subcommands, `set` and `clear`.
-Using `/itemname set [name]`, a name can be applied to the item, which supports miencraft colour codes prefixed with an ampersand (`&`).
+Using `/itemname set [name]`, a name can be applied to the item, which supports minecraft colour codes prefixed with an ampersand (`&`).
 This name can be removed using `/itemname clear`.

 ### Setting Lore